Interpreting the SDG Index and Dashboards results

 5. Distance to targets must be measurable (optimal performance can be defined).

-To minimize biases from missing data, the SDG Index only includes countries that have data for at least 80 percent of the indicators.
-We make an exception for countries that have been in previous editions of the SDG Index as long as they are not missing more than 25 percent of the data.2 The list of countries not included in the SDG Index due to missing data is presented in Table A.3 below.
+To minimize biases from missing data, the SDG Index in general only includes countries that have data for at least 80 percent of the indicators.
+We make an exception, however, for countries that have been included in previous editions of the SDG Index, as long as they are not missing more than 25 percent of the data.
+The list of countries excluded from the SDG Index due to missing data is presented in Table A.2.
 We include all UN member countries in the SDG Dashboards and country profiles, which also indicate where there are gaps in available SDG data for a country.
-We generally do not impute or model any missing data, except for a few exceptional circumstances.
+We generally do not impute or model any missing data, apart from a few exceptional circumstances.
 The list of indicators that include imputed data is available online in the Codebook.

-The procedure for calculating the SDG Index comprises three steps: (i) establish performance thresholds and censor extreme values from the distribution of each indicator; (ii) rescale the data to ensure comparability across indicators (normalization); (iii) aggregate the indicators within and across SDGs.
+The procedure used to calculate the SDG Index comprises three steps: (i) establish performance thresholds and censor extreme values from the distribution of each indicator; (ii) rescale the data to ensure comparability across indicators (normalization); (iii) aggregate the indicators within and across SDGs.

 To make the data comparable across indicators, each variable was rescaled from 0 to 100, with 0 denoting worst performance and 100 describing the optimum.
-Rescaling is sensitive to the choice of limits and extreme values (outliers).
-The latter may become unintended thresholds and introduce spurious variability in the data.
+Rescaling is sensitive to the choice of limits and to extreme values (outliers) – which could become unintended thresholds and introduce spurious variability in the data.
 Consequently, the choice of upper and lower bounds can affect the relative ranking of countries in the index.

 The upper bound for each indicator was determined using the following decision tree:

-1. Use the absolute quantitative thresholds of the SDGs and targets: e.g., zero poverty, universal school completion, universal access to water and sanitation, full gender equality.
+1. Use absolute quantitative thresholds in SDGs and targets: e.g., zero poverty, universal school completion, universal access to water and sanitation, full gender equality.

-3. Where science-based targets exist that must be achieved by 2030 or later, use these to set the 100% upper bound (e.g., zero greenhouse gas emissions from CO₂ as required by no later than 2050 to limit global warming to 1.5°C, 100% sustainable management of fisheries).
+3. Where science-based targets exist that must be achieved by 2030 or later, use these to set the 100 percent upper bound (e.g., zero greenhouse gas emissions from CO₂ as required by no later than 2050 to stay within 1.5°C, 100 percent sustainable management of fisheries).

-4. For all other indicators, use the average of the top five performers.
+4. For all other indicators, use the average of the top 5 performers.

-These principles interpret the SDGs as “stretch targets” and focus attention on those indicators where a country is lagging behind.
-The lower bound was defined at the 2.5th percentile of the distribution.
-Each indicator distribution was censored, so that all values exceeding the upper bound scored 100, and values below the lower bound scored 0.
+These principles interpret the SDGs as "stretch targets" and focus attention on the indicators where a country is lagging behind.
+The lower bound is defined at the 2.5th percentile of the distribution.
+Each indicator distribution is censored, so that all values exceeding the upper bound score 100, and values below the lower bound score 0.

 After establishing the upper and lower bounds, variables were transformed linearly to a scale between 0 and 100 using the following rescaling formula for the range [0; 100]: